113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ```
 ibmcloud login -u username -p password -c MyAccountID -o MyOrg -s MySpace
 ```
+{: codeblock}

 Log in with a one time passcode, and set a target account, org, and space:
 ```
 ibmcloud login --sso -c MyAccountID -o MyOrg -s MySpace
 ```
+{: codeblock}

 Set your Cloud Found org and space.
 You can run the following command to interactively identify the org and space:
 ```
 ibmcloud target --cf
 ```
 {: codeblock}

 Or, if you know which org and space that the service belongs to, you can use the following command:
 ```
 ibmcloud target -o <value> -s <value>
 ```
 {: codeblock}

 Use an API key with an associated account:
 ```
 ibmcloud login --apikey api-key-string -o MyOrg -s MySpace
 ```
+{: codeblock}

 ```
 ibmcloud login --apikey @filename -o MyOrg -s MySpace
 ```
+{: codeblock}

 Use an API key with no associated account:
 ```
 ibmcloud login --apikey api-key-string -c MyAccountID -o MyOrg -s MySpace
 ```
+{: codeblock}

 ```
 ibmcloud login --apikey @fileName -c MyAccountID -o MyOrg -s MySpace
 ```
+{: codeblock}

-If the API Key has an associated account, switching to another account isn't supported.
+If the API key has an associated account, switching to another account isn't supported.
 {: note}

 Use a one time passcode:
 ```
 ibmcloud login -u UserID --sso
 ```
 {: codeblock}

 Then, the CLI provides a URL link and prompts you for the passcode:
 ```
 One Time Code (Get one at https://URL_Link_To_Obtain_Passcode):
 ```
 {: screen}

 Open the link in a browser to get a passcode.
-Enter the given passcode in the console to log in.
+Enter the passcode in the console to log in.

 ## ibmcloud logout
 {: #ibmcloud_logout}

-Log out of the CLI.
+Log out of the CLI:
 ```
 ibmcloud logout
 ```